pjq/pushup/README.md

 pushup
 ======

 Push Up for Android
+            -by pengjianqing@gmail.com

  - 1.Just for Push Up

- - 2.Enable the TextToSpeech engine and audo speak out the count.
+ - 2.Enable the TextToSpeech engine and auto speak out the count.

 Use Android Studio and Gradle build, not support Eclipse import.